Digital China: Managing Social Media and Political Behavior during Political

 In edited volumes:

-“Online Deliberation in China” in Michael Delli-Carpini, ed.
-Digital Media and the Future of Democracy, University of Pennsylvania Press (In Press).
+“Authoritarian Deliberation 2.0: Lurking and Discussing Politics in Social Media in China” in Michael Delli-Carpini, ed.
+Digital Media and Democratic Futures, University of Pennsylvania Press (2019).

 “Lost Umbrellas: Bias and the Right to be Forgotten in Social Media Research” (with Rebekah Tromble).
 In Michael Zimmer and Katharina Kinder-Kurlanda, eds, In Press.
 Internet Research Ethics for the Social Age: New Cases and Challenges.
 New York: Peter Lang Publishers.
 (In Press)